Open Science

 Recording the episode Faces of Open Science

 I also was a co-founder of SIOS Utrecht, the (now defunct) Student Initiative for Open Science.
 We were supported by the Open Science Community Utrecht (OSCU) and hoped to create a small community of like-minded students, but alas, we were not able to secure a succession before the founding members departed into different directions.
-Students are awfully busy and Open Science yet too abstract, it seems.
-Remaining public legacy of SIOS is a talk about preregistration, but we learned a clear lesson about the difficulty of creating even a tiny a social movement and respect for those people and movements that achieve their goals.
+Students are awfully busy and Open Science still too abstract, it seems.
+A small remaining public legacy of SIOS is a talk about preregistration.

 But of course, the Open Science movement in general is alive and well!